 Beyond Sight-Size Drawing

-This article is an adapted excerpt from March’s leading book: The Urban Sketcher.
-You will receive this resource and learn more sketching techniques from Marc in Urban Sketching: The Marc Taro Holmes Digital Collection.
-You will discover how to draw not just what you see around you but also the energy of the place and what it feels like to be there in the moment!
+This article is an adapted excerpt from Marc’s book: The Urban Sketcher.
+Learn more sketching techniques from Marc himself in his video in Urban Sketching: Drawing Places in People.
+You will discover how to draw everything you see around you with quickness and confidence!